theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 - It's fast enough to run CircuitPython
 - It has enough ram to load and playback samples
 - It's very cheap ($3-4 at quantity)
-- It has pretty minimal support circuity needed
+- It has pretty minimal support circuitry needed
 - It can run without a crystal which reduces the part count and cost
 - It supports external flash

-All of these make it good candidates for the Big Honking Button.
-I wanted Big Honking Button to be affordable and customizable, so picking a cheap micro that can run CircuitPython and needs minimal external circuity is a big win all around.
+All of these make it good a candidate for the Big Honking Button.
+I wanted Big Honking Button to be affordable and customizable, so picking a cheap micro that can run CircuitPython and needs minimal external circuitry is a big win all around.

 These boards also gave me obvious selections for a few other components - most notably the 3.3v regulator and flash chip.
 We'll get to that later.